resbaz/nectar-cloud-lessons/Planning/lesson_I.md

 ## Covers

-All OpenStack Components, Horizon, the AAF & Allocations
+All OpenStack Components, Horizon, the AAF & Allocations, and how to get support if help is needed.

 ##Concepts